 As beneficiaries of the College's services, the costs of any training or consultancy are borne by the overseas bodies that receive assistance.
 In some instances, these costs may be subsidised by other UK government departments.

 The College operates in a landscape with similar services being offered by other international police services and the private sector and we have a duty to protect public funds by remaining competitive.
 Publishing exact figures paid by individual countries could significantly undermine our ability to carry out that duty.

-In balancing the College's duty to remain competitive while at the same time be transparent, we have published the overall amount of approximately £9,914,544 which the College has generated in income / revenue as a result of the international services that we have provided since our inception in December 2012.
+In balancing the College's duty to remain competitive while at the same time be transparent, we have published the overall amount (See attachment) which the College has generated in income / revenue as a result of the international services that we have provided since our inception in December 2012.